krishnaik06/ML-Project/README.md

 ## Running Experiments and Managing Models with MLflow

-To run experiments and manage models with MLflow, execute the `ml_project_lifecycle.py` script:
+To run experiments and manage models with MLflow, execute the script within the `scripts/` directory:

 ```
-python ml_project_lifecycle.py
+python scripts/ml_project_lifecycle.py
 ```

-This script demonstrates the lifecycle of a Machine Learning project, including initializing an MLflow experiment, logging parameters, metrics, and models, and tracking experiments.
+This script demonstrates the lifecycle of a Machine Learning project, including initializing an MLflow experiment, logging parameters, metrics, and models, and tracking experiments using modular coding practices.

 ## Further Reading